abiddiscombe-os/mbtiles-to-pmtiles-conversion-guide/README.md

 You can now upload these files to your hosting location.

 ## Testing access to Open Zoomstack PMTiles within MapLibre GL JS
-*Sample code to help you get started is provided in the `demo.html` file in this repository.*
 Add the sources for MapLibre, and the PMTiles for MapLibre plugin to your HTML:

 ```html